little-world/rust-course/src/08-iterator-patterns-combinators.md

 **Problem**: Processing a large collection sequentially can be slow, leaving multiple CPU cores idle.
 Manually writing multi-threaded code to parallelize such tasks is complex, error-prone, and requires careful synchronization.

 **Solution**: Use the **Rayon** library.
 By simply changing `.iter()` to `.par_iter()`, Rayon can automatically parallelize your iterator chain across all available CPU cores.
-It uses a work-stealing scheduler to efficiently balance the load between threads.

 **Why It Matters**: Rayon offers a massive performance boost for data-parallel tasks with minimal code changes.
 For a CPU-bound task, you can often achieve a near-linear speedup with the number of cores.
-It makes parallel programming in Rust incredibly accessible and safe.

 **Use Cases**:
 -   Data-intensive computations like image processing or scientific simulations.